Dionisos-Galanis/CS50x-Week9-Birthdays/README.md

 # CS50x-Week9-Birthdays

-CS50x course Week 9 Lab - Birthdays - Very simple Flask basd web app to make a birthdays list, according to the following specifications:
+CS50x course Week 9 Lab - Birthdays - Very simple Flask based web app to make a birthdays list, according to the following specifications:

 Complete the implementation of a web application to let users store and keep track of birthdays.